Colleges

 Have it all with a healthy work life balance.

-Want to go to graduate school but don’t want to leave your current full-time job?
+Want to go to graduate school but don't want to leave your current full-time job?
 What if you could have it both ways?
-Many students do.
-One of the pros to doing both at the same time is still receiving a steady income, while the cons add up to little social life and a rigorous schedule.
+Idealist.org referenced a study in which 76% of graduate students said they worked 30 hours per week or more.
+Many graduate programs at universities are designed in such a way that students can work a full-time, 9-5 job and attend classes during the evenings and on weekends.
+One of the advantages of doing both at the same time is still receiving a steady income, while the disadvantages include a limited social life and a rigorous schedule.
 But it can be done by following a few simple principles.

 You Might Also Like